FahimJadid/revamp-app/instructions.md

 - If the authentication fails, the user is redirected to the root ("/") path as specified by { failureRedirect: "/" }.
 - If the authentication is successful, the callback function redirects the user to the "/dashboard" path.
+- Require the auth.js file in the app.js file to use the routes.

 - Add the following code to the auth.js file: